Published on:

 Roundup Cancer Lawsuits

-Roundup lawsuit have been going on for over 8 years now.
+Roundup lawsuit have been going on for over eight years now.
 This is the story of the Roundup litigation, what plaintiffs can do in 2025, and an update on the latest spate of Roundup NHL verdicts nationwide.

 Lawsuits regarding the Roundup weed killer allege that Monsanto’s herbicide led to the development of non-Hodgkin lymphoma or similar cancers in individuals.
 Plaintiffs claim that Monsanto and its parent company, Bayer, failed to disclose the potential cancer risks associated with the product to the public.
 Moreover, these legal actions assert that the company deliberately misled the public about Roundup’s safety.